spike01/beyondconf_tdd/README.md

 ### with Makers Academy

 >This is a help sheet that you can refer to during the workshop.
 If you have any questions, just ask as we go along.
+>There is also a full commit history, showing each step taken, the error message encountered (when RED), and some refactoring.
+Try to follow it through and copy each step!

 ### Introduction